01fe23bcs144/DAA-project/README.md

 Dividing problems into smaller components enhances manageability.
 For example, in resolving a graph-related challenge, foundational traversal techniques such as BFS or DFS were initially established, forming a basis for developing advanced solutions like shortest-path algorithms.

 ---
 ---

-### **When to Innovate versus Relying on Established Solutions**
-Innovation is warranted when confronted with unique problems or situations where existing solutions fall short.
-However, when dealing with standard issues, established methodologies are typically favored to save time and ensure dependable results.

----